Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Step 2: Spatial Best Linear Unbiased Estimator (S-BLUE)

 where $p^n_{01}:=\PROB[\widehat \Lambda < \gamma^n|\CH_0]$ is the type $\rom{1}$ error rate, $p^n_{00}:=1-p^n_{01}$, $p^n_{10}:=\PROB[\widehat \Lambda \geq \gamma^n|\CH_1]$ is the type $\rom{2}$ error rate, and $p^n_{11}:=1-p^n_{01}$. \end{remark}

-Therefore, the system model now can be partitioned into two disjoint layers: the first layer for the Likelihood Ratio Tests (LRTs) and the second layer for the Spatial BLUE (S-BLUE) with noisy inputs.
+Therefore, our spatial field reconstruction procedure can now be partitioned into two steps: in the first step, we perform the approximated Likelihood Ratio Tests (LRTs) to compute the binary decisions; and in the the second step, we reconstruct the binary spatial field via S-BLUE with these noisy binary inputs.
 The S-BLUE is presented in the following theorem.

-\begin{theorem}[Spatial BLUE] $\;$\\ Given the binary decisions $\widehat \BY_{1:N}=(\widehat y_1,\cdots,\widehat y_N)^\TRANSP$ obtained in Algorithm \ref{Temporal:WGPLRT} \& \ref{Temporal:NLRT} and the transition matrices $\{U_n\}_{n=1}^N$ specified in \eqref{LRT:noisy channel}, the S-BLUE of $g_*=g(\Bx_*)$ for a fixed un-monitored location $\Bx_*\in\CX$ is given by
+\begin{theorem}[Spatial BLUE] Given the binary decisions $\widehat \BY_{1:N}=(\widehat y_1,\cdots,\widehat y_N)^\TRANSP$ obtained in Algorithm \ref{Temporal:WGPLRT} \& \ref{Temporal:NLRT} and the transition matrices $\{U_n\}_{n=1}^N$ specified in \eqref{LRT:noisy channel}, the S-BLUE of $g_*=g(\Bx_*)$ for a fixed un-monitored location $\Bx_*\in\CX$ is given by

 where $\mu_*:=\EXP[g_*]$, and for $i,j=1,\cdots,N$,